-How to dry the wet horse when it’s cold!
+How to dry the wet horse when it’s cold

 Horses can get soaked in a few situations:

 - Your horse has been sweating.
 Usually, after exercise, a horse with a winter coat will soak himself from the inside out.
 Sweat happens if the weather does a weird warm-up or the blanket is too much for the temperatures.
 Which reminds me, don’t blanket a wet horse with anything other than a cooler!
-They need to dry.
+They need to dry first.

 - First, it’s essential to know that his body temperature is normal.
-Checking a wet horse’s TPR can let you know if he’s still warm (from exercise) or he’s cold (from being in the elements).
+Checking a wet horse’s TPR can let you know if he’s still warm (from exercise) or cold (from being in the elements).

 - Proper cool down after exercise is critical to return his body temperature to normal and then begin the drying process.
 Or, you may need to warm him up if he’s wet to the skin and cold.

 - Use towels and massage your horse!
 I find that using smaller towels and dish towels is more manageable than large bath towels.
 Remove as much moisture as you can, grabbing fresh towels as needed.
-Some high-tech towels trap loads of water but use what you have.
+Some high-tech towels trap loads of water, but use what you have.

 - Cover up with coolers!
-Horse coolers allow the moisture to wick away from his skin and into the fabric.
+Horse coolers let the moisture wick away from his skin and into the fabric.
 Wool is best, it’s heavy, warm, and you may even be able to see the moisture bead on the outside of the cooler as your horse dries.
 Fleece coolers are good, too; they are affordable and easy to care for.

 Wool coolers are the best!